-Lifeboat volunteers work tirelessly to ensure the safety of anyone in our seas.
-From people to dogs, they also ‘don’t do politics’ and are dismayed that some are telling them who they can and can’t rescue from the Channel.
-Lifeboat crews also often witness upsetting scenes, and need support for good mental health, especially for unsuccessful rescues.
+Lifeboat volunteers rescue people and dogs, who get into difficulty in our seas.
+They ‘don’t do politics’ and are dismayed at those who say not to rescue refugees in the Channel.
+Lifeboat crews often witness upsetting scenes, and need support for good mental health.

 Stormy weather and high tides can make their work more difficult, but so can people who don’t follow safety flag warnings.
 Read how to stay safe at the sea with dogs and how to stay safe near quicksand/sinking mud.